DeepRoboticsLab/Lite3_Model_Control/high_level_sim/Simulation_Manual.md

 sudo apt-get install ros-<ros-version>-effort-controllers sudo apt-get install ros-<ros-version>-joint-trajectory-controller
 ```
+And make sure that your cmake version >= 3.12
 ## Step 2: Compile the codes
 Navigate to your workspace
 ```